Trump: The Game: Release

 Trump: The Game was launched in May 1989, with the tagline, "It's not whether you win or lose, it's whether you win!"
 Trump appeared in a television commercial for the game.
 Trump and Milton Bradley hoped the game would sell two million copies, although the game ultimately sold poorly.
 By August 1990, Trump acknowledged that the game may have been too complicated.
 The rulebook was more than 12 pages long.
 Trump said the game had sold 800,000 units.

 Ditomassi said about the game's failure, "The game was just nailed to the shelf."
-Ditomassi felt that one reason for the game's poor sales was that customers were unaware of its revenue being partially donated to charity: "They felt perhaps this was going to be something that a millionaire would make some money on."
+Ditomassi felt that one reason for the game's poor sales was that it had the Trump name and customers were unaware of its revenue being partially donated to charity: "They felt perhaps this was going to be something that a millionaire would make some money on."
 The game's television commercial was changed to include a new voice-over which stated: "Mr. Trump's proceeds from Trump: The Game will be donated to charity."
 However, sales of the game failed to increase.
 It was also believed that sales suffered because the game was misleadingly marketed as a Monopoly knockoff.
 Analysts also believed that the public had grown tired of Trump.
 Orbanes said that games such as Trump: The Game "were too heavily involved with what appeared to be high-level finance.
 That's too intimidating to most people."